nodesphere/nodesphere/README.md

     "sha384": "5923e083"
 }

-Where, for example, `5923e083` is the SHA-384 of the JSON of the entire "packed" sphere:
+Where, for example, `5923e083` is the hash of the JSON of the entire "packed" sphere:

     '{"edges":["1068b6e0"],"nodes":["015db549","0ae5fb5c","7db403b1"]}'